 Prior to the 5-10 year period mentioned above, it was rare to hear of a company that had an advisory board.
 What’s driven this trend?
-For public companies, it’s mostly because desirable advisers who formerly would have served as on the Board of Directors may shy away, as a result of additional potential liability in that role.
-For private companies, I believe it was the recognition that those filling private company board seats primarily are there because of ownership (VCs, local angels, founders etc.), and may not have all key domain or technology expertise important to the company at the board level.
+For public companies in particular, it’s mostly because desirable because advisers who formerly would have served as on the Board of Directors may shy away as a result of higher perceived potential liability in that role due to new laws.
+For private companies I believe it was mostly the recognition that those who are filling private company board seats are in that role primarily because of ownership (VCs, local angels, founders etc.), and may not contribute as a group all key domain or technology expertise important to the company at the board level.

-As a result, advisory boards are very much in vogue, sometimes to great effect–but often not.
-I’d compare this phenomenon to strategic partnerships.
-In strategic partnering, you’ll see everything from deals that greatly benefit both companies, to others which start and end with a vague press release.
-Similarly, many companies seem to put together an advisory board just because it’s the “thing to do”.
-This is just a waste of time, of course.
+As a result advisory boards are very much in vogue, sometimes to great effect–but often not.
+I’d use as an analogy to this run on advisory boards the large number of “strategic partnerships” that are often created in the technology industry.
+In strategic partnering you’ll see everything from deals that greatly benefit both companies to others which start and end with a vague press release – and really benefit no one.
+Similarly, many companies seem to put together an advisory board just because it’s the trendy “thing to do”.
+This is usually just a waste of time, of course.
 Like most anything, if you put little thought and effort into it, very little usually comes back.